 “Were it so easy,” she replied.
 “If you can find me a specific type of magical frog, then I can get that elemental creature out of our garden.”

-“Fiona, the assault against the hellfire citadel—”
+“Fiona, the assault against one of the last Yunai outposts is—”

 “That doesn’t start for another few days.
 You have plenty of time.”